 Training is often neglected when preparing for a validation study.
 One reason might be that training is (unfortunately) the last piece of the puzzle manufacturers tackle in their design process.
 Many manufacturers approach training like a contingency plan; they will only start talking about training if they see obvious weaknesses in their device design or IFU.
-Incidentally, this delayed planning approach makes its harder to find ways for training to be easily integrated into the existing workflow — both from a process design standpoint, and from a sales model standpoint.
+Incidentally, this delayed planning approach makes it harder to integrate training into the existing workflow — both from a process design standpoint, and from a sales model standpoint.

 Another issue is that manufacturers may not guarantee onboarding/continual device training to all of their its customers, under all circumstances.
 For this reason, manufacturers may not have standardized training procedures prepared leading up to a validation study.

-For the record: If training will be provided every time in the real world, training must be included in validation testing.
+For the record: If the manufacturer will provide training every time in the real world, training must be included in validation testing.

-Depending on the type and complexity of the device in question, training is something that should be anticipated from the outset of the design process.
+Depending on the device in question, training is something that should be anticipated from the outset of the design process.
 It should be tested early and often — just like the device — to ensure its consistent and effective.

-The tricky part about planning an appropriate decay period is that it depends on how the device is intended to be used.
+Confusingly, an appropriate decay period depends on how the device is intended to be used.
 While uncommon, a manufacturer may administer training minutes before initial use of a new medical device.
-For example, a growing number of smartphone apps aimed at self-care management have begun incorporating a mandatory app training module into the initial setup process; the user cannot proceed unless he or she completes the training module(s).
+For example, some self-care smartphone apps have begun incorporating a mandatory app training module into the initial setup process; the user cannot proceed unless he or she completes the training module(s).
 In this situation, the “training” component is baked directly into the use of the product.
 However, these atypical cases shouldn’t be followed across all devices.
-Most medical devices used in a hospital, for example, rarely implement training in a similar way that smartphone apps can do.
+Most medical devices used in a hospital, for example, rarely implement training in a similar way.

 Regardless of device type or platform, however, FDA requires a training decay period that reasonably corresponds with the device’s real-world training and use.
 In some cases, this might be as little as an hour, in others it might be several days or weeks.
 The FDA guidance states:

-“In some cases, giving the participants a break of an hour (e.g., a “lunch break”) is acceptable; in other cases, a gap of one or more days would be appropriate, particularly if it is necessary to evaluate training decay as a source of use-related risk” (FDA, 2016: Applying Human Factors and Usability Engineering to Medical Devices).
+“In some cases, giving the participants a break of an hour (e.g., a “lunch break”) is acceptable; in other cases, a gap of one or more days would be appropriate, particularly if it is necessary to evaluate training decay as a source of use-related risk”.

 Keep in mind, including training and a training decay adds time and cost to a study.
 Even if the hands-on part of the validation session will take 30 minutes, you have to include time for training (e.g., 30 minutes), as well as time for training decay (e.g., 1 – 2 hours).
 This increases your participant incentive amounts, and the total amount of time you need to set aside lab space.